AI4Bharat/CTQScorer/README.md

 The cummulated testset is stored inside the `dataset_test` folder.

 ### 3.3 Training CTQScorer
 Now that the training data is ready, we can train the CTQScorer.
-The below command requires the user to login to wandb, where the best hyperparameters are recoreded:
+The command below requires the user to log in to Wandb, where the best hyperparameters are recorded:
 ```
 python ctqscorer.py \
 --train_src {train_src} \